wombleton/gitlaw-nz/acts/I/Insurance Intermediaries Act 1994.md

     *   (b) a broker from exercising any legal right available to the broker to deduct from any money payable by the broker to the insured any money payable by the insured to the broker in connection with a contract of insurance.

-    (4) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on summary conviction,---
+    (4) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $5,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $10,000\.

     Compare: Insurance (Agents and Brokers) Act 1984 s 27(10), (11), (12) (Aust)

+    Section 13(4): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Insurance broking client accounts